RunestoneInteractive/httlads/_sources/UNGeneralDebates/UNGeneralDebates.rst

 Aha!
 That error message looks familiar.
 (And you will run into this many times when working with data from the internet).

-Lets give ASCII a try.
+Lets try decoding hexadecimal a9 using the ASCII character set.

 .. code:: python3